COVID-19 alert: Read about changed restrictions for businesses in Greater Brisbane until 1am, Friday 22 January.

 Use of fire ant bait

-There are a number of fire ant baits approved by the Australian Pesticides and Veterinary Medicines Authority (APVMA) and available on the market.
-Each has different active ingredient(s) and are suitable for use in different situations.
+There are a number of fire ant baits approved by the Australian Pesticides and Veterinary Medicines Authority (APVMA) that can be purchased.
+Each bait has different active ingredient(s) and are suitable for use in different situations.

 |Brand name(s)||Active ingredients||Specific purpose (as per APVMA)||How and when to apply||Expected Results|